Inventame/AWC/Readme.md

     <link rel="import" href="/path/to/your/dist/component">
     ``

-In order to use your components you need to install the dependencies, on the folder **dist/awc-web** install the bower components, runing on your cmd:
+In order to use your components you need to install the package using bower:

     ``
-    $ bower install
+    $ bower install amazing-web-components
     ``

 ---